wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/information-protection.md

 ## Protect information and prevent data loss
 Sensitive data may initially be created on an individual device, but it's frequently shared or stored in other locations, like cloud-based storage, on-premises file shares, or email.
-There are several complementary protection measures you can take to protect this sensitive information wherever it lives or travels:
+There are complementary protection measures you can take to protect this sensitive information wherever it lives or travels:

 ![Sensitive information](../media/3-sensitive-info.png)